-In an article published in the Department of State’s Bulletin on November 7, 1948, entitled simply “The Voice of America,” Allen stated the purpose of the Department’s information activities, including VOA, the Congress had authorized earlier in the year with the passage of the Smith-Mundt Act, signed by President Truman on January 20, 1948.
+In an article published in the Department of State’s Bulletin on November 7, 1948, entitled simply “The Voice of America,” that appears to have published elsewhere as well but without this note in the Bulletin or is a combination of various writings, Allen stated the purpose of the Department’s information activities authorized with the passage of the Smith-Mundt Act in January.
 Allen made clear the purpose of the international information programming, echoing the non-partisan take of both the requirement and the response.

 At the time of the debates in Congress a year ago as to whether there should be a Government program of foreign information, many people felt that America was being vilified abroad from every angle and that we should make some answer on the short-wave radio.
 We could not send out vast quantities of American newspapers and magazines, and American visitors could not go in and talk with people of many foreign lands.
 Any possibility of penetrating certain areas would have to be by radio through the Voice of America.